Lukasz-Komza/farmbot/README.md

 ### Software Guide

 The Universal GCode Sender installation guide and download can be found [here](https://winder.github.io/ugs_website/).
 The version 2.0 nightly build was used.
-It was used to queue whole GCode files to the farmbot instead of individual commands, which was all that could be done using the serial monitor with GRBLtoArduino.ino
+It was used to queue whole GCode files to the Not-a-Farmbot instead of individual commands, which was all that could be done using the serial monitor with GRBLtoArduino.ino

 Sungeun K. Jeon's simple_stream.py can be found [here](https://github.com/grbl/grbl/tree/master/doc/script).
 For this project, simple_stream.py was used, but stream.py can also be implemented.
 It was also used to queue whole GCode files, but UGS proved to be easier to use.